SAP-archive/teched2020-DEV268/exercises/ex2/README.md

 - [Solution](sources)

-When creating a new entry with your inventory application you see that there is no value help for the field ProductId.
+When creating a new entry with your inventory application you see that there is no value help for the field **ProductId**.
 Since this information resides in a SAP S/4 HANA backend we will it retrieve via OData.

  ![No value help](images/1010.png)